Engee documentation

 Input signal as a scalar, vector, matrix or array.

 The input signal can be any real or complex signal.
 If the input signal is real, the output signal is real.
 If the input signal is complex, the output signal is complex.
-The block converts the input signal to the data type specified in the Output data type parameter.
+The block converts the input signal to the data type specified in the parameter Output data type.

-When converting fixed-point data types, use the Input and output to have equal parameter to specify the Real World Value (RWV) or Stored Integer (SI) conversion method.
+When converting fixed-point data types, use the Input and output to have equal parameters to specify the conversion method.
+Real World Value (RWV) or Stored Integer (SI).

 Output